 Challenges: Getting that valuation is time-consuming and requires a person with enough knowledge of the SROI methodology defined by Social Value International.
 Calculating SROI is only possible once you have impact data collection and management processes.
 It also requires a proper financial proxy for the calculation.

 8. Aggregating results from partners

 Reason: For these kinds of organizations, it can be hard to create a strategy that involves data collection directly from the end beneficiaries or even defining outcome metrics.
 It is essential to understand the level of maturity of their underlying organizations.
 If we're talking about entrepreneurs with just a few years in the market, it is possible to start with some output metrics that can tell us at a high level the number of jobs created and gender distribution in management positions, for example.
 If we are talking about organizations with more experience in data collection, you can jointly create a strategy by Impact Theme with the 3 or 4 basic metrics per theme to understand the portfolio impact.

-Following the robust impact data strategy and collecting valuable impact evidence can attract endless deal-flow for the funders.
+Following the robust impact data strategy and collecting valuable evidence can attract endless deal flow for the funders.
 They can identify, compare, and fund (or invest) high-impact projects with a big change.
 The organization can also learn from its data and allocate funds to the programs generating more profound or scaled impact.
-Impact evidence is a must to have to fulfill the challenges identified by global goals; impact evidence is a must to have and is not optional.
+Impact evidence is a must to fulfill the challenges identified by global goals; impact evidence is a must to have and is not optional.